 THINKING ABOUT A BLOCK PARTY?Block parties are a great way to get to know your neighbors, increase the sense of belonging in a community, and have fun!
 Here are some basic planning tips for organizing your own Point Breeze block party.
-And, get a first-hand glimpse of Card Lane's block party--over two decades and counting--on the Breeze Blog!

 |